-- The child must arrive and the leave at regular hours.
-When this is not possible, the Director or the teacher responsible for the child must be notified of his or her time of arrival and departure. - Regular attendance of your child is expected as it generally promotes better adjustment to a program. - A child's consistent late arrival may hinder his/her ability to adapt socially and emotionally in the program. - Arriving prior to 9:15 am enables the children to take full advantage of the educational program and benefit from learning to adapt to the daily routine. - If your child is unable to attend the Daycare due to illness or vacation, please notify the Daycare in the morning as early as possible.
+- The child must arrive and leave at regular hours.
+When this is not possible, the Director or the Educator responsible for the child must be notified of his or her time of arrival and departure. - Regular attendance of your child is expected as it generally promotes better adjustment to a program. - A child's consistent late arrival may hinder his/her ability to adapt socially and emotionally in the program. - Arriving prior to 9:15 am enables the children to take full advantage of the educational program and benefit from learning to adapt to the daily routine. - Parents must advise the daycare if their child(ren) is going to arrive at the daycare later than 9:15 AM.
+Failure to do so will result in a verbal warning.
+Upon a second incident, the parent will be given a written notice from the Director/designate and upon a third incident, the parent will not be allowed to leave his/her child(ren) at the daycare that day will have to take the child(ren) back with him/her.
+The written notice for the second incident will describe the dates of the first and second incidents and remind the parent of the consequence of a third incident.
+After a third incident, a meeting will be arranged between the family and the Director to discuss the issue.
+Further incidents may lead to the expulsion of the child(ren) from the daycare. - NOTE: Please note that this policy will be strictly enforced, and no exceptions will be made. - If your child is unable to attend the Daycare due to illness or vacation, please notify the Daycare in the morning as early as possible.